We haven’t been here before!

 Become more aware of what fear feels like physiologically.
 You may feel ‘pumped’ each day, sometimes exhausted, sometimes tearful.

-Being aware of how fear is impacting you is a useful step to handling it well and, in recognising when to take a break.
+Being aware of how fear is impacting you is a useful step to handling it.
+Recognise when to take a break.